Let's Get Your Creative Juices Flowing!!!

 While the Mixed Media series armed everyone with the technical art skills that enabled them successfully layers up on layers of supplies, the Art Journaling Series got people over their fear of starting, their fear of the blank page and on to the super-having-fun part!!
 I've seen soooooo many fun projects come to fruition as a result of that series, I cannot get over it!
 If you need a kick in the pants because you're too nervous to get started, that series is a must for you too!

-Just so happens I recorded the whole process to share with you!!
+Drawing a realistic braid isn't nearly as hard as you might think.
+It just so happens I recorded the whole process to share with you!!

 Wishing there was a slower version of this?
 I know.
 YouTube is so awesome because it's so free and fast and FUN!
 But I know for a lot of my students it's just too darn fast.